Beegie01/SPORTY-SHOES-DATA-MINING-DEMO/README.md

 Then, I cleaned, transformed, and integrated the dataset from multiple source files into a unified view which was loaded to excel files.
 These excel files were used as data warehouses only requiring periodic refreshes to access up-to-date information.
 From these data warehouses, I performed data mining and analysis to provide important information about key aspects of the business in the form of dashboards.

+The output of my analysis is contained in the PDF.
+Kindly download the PDF to view key information.